Single-Course Engelsk 5 ECTS

 Overall Course Objectives

 The goal is to provide insight into the physics of the space environment.
 The focus will be on the Sun, the interplanetary medium, and the Earth’s space environment.
 The student will acquire basic knowledge of the natural phenomena in space, such as high-energy radiation and the propagation of radio waves.
-The acquired knowledge also forms the foundation of further studies of the influence of the Sun and the solar wind on the Earth and the other planets, as well as magnetospheric physics and the atmosphere.
+The acquired knowledge also forms the foundation for further studies of the influence of the Sun and the solar wind on the Earth and other planets, as well as magnetospheric physics and the atmosphere.

 See course description in Danish